-Who will see my application or registration of interest?
+Who will see my application?
 Is it confidential?

-Your application or registration of interest will be treated with utmost respect and confidentiality.
+Your application will be treated with utmost respect and confidentiality.
 Initially, the only person(s) to see your details will be members of our recruitment team, the hiring manager and the selection panel members involved in the role(s) you have applied for.